BroadcomMFD/opsrexx-language-support/README.md

 - AOF variables
 - Built-in functions
 - Host environment names
+- User-declared variables
+- User-declared subroutines

 To trigger autocompletion of AOF variables, enter `.` after an AOF rule type stem, for example: `msg.` AOF variable completions are supported for all rule types.

-Autocompletion is also triggered when you type the name of an OPS/REXX built-in function or host environment, as shown in the following video:
+Autocompletion is also triggered when you type the name of an OPS/REXX built-in function, host environment, user-declared variable, or subroutine as shown in the following video:

 ![Function and Host Env Completion](docs/images/gifs/basic-completion.gif)